shuLhan/awwan/README.md

 ##  ENVIRONMENT FILE

-The environment file is a file named `awwan.env` that contains variables using the form "key=value" that can be used for templating.
+The environment file is a file named `awwan.env`, or `.awwan.env.vault` for encrypted one.
+It contains variables using the form "key=value" that can be used in the script.

-When executing the script, `awwan` read environment files in the current directory, and in each sub-directory, until the script directory.
+When executing the script, `awwan` read environment files on each directory from base directory until the script directory.

 The environment file use the ini file format,